CS5008Fall2025/c-practice-zembug/Report.md

 5. When you use `malloc`, where are you storing the information?

+   The information is allocated to the heap.

 6. Speaking about `malloc` and `calloc`, what is the difference between the two (you may need to research it!)?

+   The difference lies in how memory is allocated and initialized. malloc allocates a single block of memory and does not initialize it, meaning the contents of the memory are undefined.
+In contrast, calloc allocates memory for multiple blocks and initializes all of the memory to zero.

 7. What are some common built in libraries used for C, list at least 3 and explain each one in your own words.
 Name a few (at least 3) functions in those libraries (hint: we used two of the most common ones in this assignment.
 There are many resources online that tell you functions in each library - you need to include at least 1 reference, but ideally for every library, you should have a reference to it)?
    - Example: stdlib.h - provides functions for general-purpose operations including